peteanderson80/Matterport3DSimulator/README.md

 #### Matterport3D Dataset

 Download the Matterport3D dataset which is available after requesting access [here](https://niessner.github.io/Matterport/).
 The provided download script allows for downloading of selected data types.
-Note that for the Matterport3D Simulator, only the following data types are required:
+Note that for the Matterport3D Simulator, only the following data types are required (and can be selected with the download script):
 - `matterport_skybox_images`

-Create a symlink to the Matterport3D Dataset, where <Matterdata> should be a directory structured as ```<Matterdata>/v1/scans/<scanId>/matterport_skybox_images/*.jpg```:
+Create a symlink to the Matterport3D Dataset, which should be structured as ```<Matterdata>/v1/scans/<scanId>/matterport_skybox_images/*.jpg```:
 ```
 ln -s <Matterdata> data
 ```